mariahenriksen/LaunchPad/README.md

 <b><i>SPECIFIC PROJECTS:</i></b>

 <b>Homepage Goals:</b><br>
+Primary KPI: <br>
-Primary KPI: GitHub Signups -- what % improvement?
+GitHub Signups -- what % improvement?
-Secondary KPIs:
+Secondary KPIs: <br>
-Better product comprehension of GitHub’s offering, measured by qualitative feedback Clicks to other parts of the website.
-Lowered bounce rate -- what % improvement
+1: Better product comprehension of GitHub’s offering, measured by qualitative feedback
+2: Clicks to other parts of the website.
+Lowered bounce rate -- what % improvement Workback schedule:<br>
+To come

 <b>Enterprise page Goals:</b><br>
+Primary KPI: <br>
-Primary KPI: Cloud Trials and Contact Sales requests -- what % improvement?
+Cloud Trials and Contact Sales requests -- what % improvement?
-Secondary KPIs:
+Secondary KPIs:<br>
-Better comprehension of the GitHub Enterprise offering.
+1: Better comprehension of the GitHub Enterprise offering.
 By the time sales speaks to a prospect, they have a solid understanding of the product value.
-Higher deal size (attach rate)
+2: Higher deal size (attach rate)
+Workback schedule:<br>
+To come

 <b>Features page - Why GitHub?</b><br>
 KPIs to come
+Workback schedule:<br>
+To come

 <b>Team page</b><br>
 KPIs to come
+Workback schedule:<br>
+To come